 There aren’t many steps to making these popsicles.
 However, since they are popsicles and need to be frozen, they do take some time til they will be ready.

-Start by adding coconut milk to the bottom of your popsicle molds (I use these).
+Start by adding coconut milk to the bottom of your popsicle molds (these ones are great).

 Then you’ll need to let the coconut milk set in the freezer before adding the rest.